voxel51/eta/modules_dev_guide.md

 `eta.core.serial.Serializable`, reads the JSON dictionary and passes it to the `ExampleConfig` constructor.

 #### Defining new data types

 In ETA, data is usually written to disk in JSON format.
 The following snippet demonstrates how to define a custom data type in ETA:

-The following snippet demonstrates how to define a custom data type in ETA:

 ```python
 from eta.core.serial import Serializable